ScottyMacCVC/School_District_Analysis/README.md

 - School performance based on the budget per student
 - School performance based on the school size
 - School performance based on the type of school
+- Determine the passing grade.
+- Get the number of students who passed math and reading in separate DataFrames.
+- Calculate the number of students who passed math and reading.
+- Calculate the percentage of students who passed math and reading.
+- To get the overall passing percentage, we will write code to:

+- Get the number of students who passed both math and reading in a DataFrame.
+- Calculate the number of students who passed both math and reading.
+- Calculate the percentage of students who passed both math and reading.